jackgmarch/TypeErasedCodable/README.md

 # TypeErasedCodable

-A property wrapper that allows porting incompatible Objective-C types to Swift and Codable
+A property wrapper that allows porting incompatible Objective-C types like NSNumber to Swift and Codable

 # Motivation